microsoft/onnxruntime/docs/tutorials/accelerate-pytorch/pytorch.md

 If the application is running in constrained environments, such as mobile and edge you can build a reduced size runtime, based on the model or models that the application runs.

+To started in your language and environment of choice, see [Get started with ONNX Runtime](../../get-started/)

 ## Further reading

 ### Convert model to ONNX